PineAppleGrits/sockets-rooms/README.md

 socketServer.emitTo('room1', 'room2', 'event_from_room2', 'Hello from room 2');
 ```

-# TODO
+# TO DO

-[ ] Convert class Room to event emitter so it can work independentally.
+- [ ] Convert class Room to event emitter so it can work independentally.